 Paramedic Career Options, Duties and Responsibilities

 Paramedics provide medical attention to ill or injured individuals on emergency scenes.
+They are the highest level of emergency medical technicians and working as a paramedic most often requires the completion of a certificate or associate's degree programs.
+All paramedics must be certified; many states accept the certification available through the National Registry of Emergency Medical Technicians (NREMT).
 Paramedics work in paid positions or on a voluntary basis for emergency medical services, fire departments, police departments and other organizations.

 Career Options for Paramedics